-The Center for Advanced Decision Support for Water and Environmental Systems (CADSWES) is a Research Center in the Department of Civil, Environmental and Architectural Engineering.
+The Center for Advanced Decision Support for Water and Environmental Systems (CADSWES) is a research center in the Department of Civil, Environmental and Architectural Engineering.
 It was founded in 1986 to research and develop decision support systems (DSS) that are used by government agencies and others to improve the management of finite natural resources, particularly water.
-Funded primarily by the U.S. Bureau of Reclamation, the Tennessee Valley Authority, and the U.S. Army Corps of Engineers, CADSWES has developed DSS tools that are now widely used to provide a foundation for long-term resource planning that supports water conservation, ecosystem health, and balanced natural resource management.
+Funded primarily by the U.S. Bureau of Reclamation, the Tennessee Valley Authority, and the U.S. Army Corps of Engineers, CADSWES has developed DSS tools that are now widely used to provide a foundation for long-term resource planning that supports water conservation, ecosystem health and balanced natural resource management.

-CADSWES research focuses modeling of multi-objective water resource systems, improved short and long term forecasting under hydrologic variability, operating policy analysis and negotiations, climate change adaptation and hydropower optimization.
-The Center’s research and development emphasis also includes a strong platform for graduate student education—building the next generation of sustainability focused natural resource researchers and practitioners.
-CADSWES decision support technologies, including the widely adopted RiverWare river system modeling tool, are supported by regular training and user group meetings for water resource professionals.
+CADSWES research focuses on modeling of multiobjective water resource systems, improved short- and long-term forecasting under hydrologic variability, operating policy analysis and negotiations, climate change adaptation and hydropower optimization.
+The center’s research and development emphasis also includes a strong platform for graduate student education—building the next generation of sustainability-focused natural resource researchers and practitioners.
+CADSWES's decision support technologies, including the widely adopted RiverWare river system modeling tool, are supported by regular training and user group meetings for water resource professionals.